promregator/promregator/docs/passwords-in-config.md

 ## Using Encrypted Password in Configuration

-As an alternative for using environment variables for the password you can use encrypted password (values starting with `{cipher}`) in the configuration.
+As an alternative for using environment variables for the password, you can use encrypted password (values starting with `{cipher}`) in the configuration (available since Promregator version 0.6.0).
 This allows you to check the configuration into a version control system.
 See also the documentation about [Encryption & Decryption](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#_encryption_and_decryption) of the Spring Cloud Config Server.